PundiAI/FunctionX-EGF/applications/inquiry_proposal_applicants/ve-swap.md

 #### **Why veSwap ?**
 VeSwap Supports Stable Swaps and Uniswap Style volatile swaps, with just 0.15% fees.
-VeSwap also comes with curve inspired gauges, and a bribe market for a better liquidity incentivization.
+VeSwap also comes with curve inspired gauges, and a bribe market for a better and decentralised liquidity incentivization.

 ### **Development status**